Dynamic Gradient Influencing for Viral Marketing Using Graph Neural Networks: Dynamic Gradient Influencing Framework

+Due to the dynamic sequence of changes involved in spreading product adoption in DVM, first-order gradients in Eq.~\ref{eq:gradients} are insufficient to capture the long-range effects of a perturbation.
+While the flipping budget is minimized at each step, we need to characterize nodes that have high influence so that adoptions can cascade sequentially.
+Therefore, we develop the Meta Influence heuristic to model long-range effects and estimate downstream influence.
+Meta Influence uses Meta Attribute Flips which are feature perturbations that increase the potency of outgoing edge perturbations at an adopter node.
+Consequently, the Meta Influence is defined as the normalized gradient score on an adopter's outgoing edge perturbations post Meta Attribute Flips.

+For Meta Attribute Flips, we restrict feature perturbations only to the features of node $v$ and define perturbation weights $P_X$:

+where $t'$ indicates an auxilliary time step.
+We initialize $P_X = \mathbf{0}$.
+To capture the effect of Meta Attribute Flips, we consider an influence loss that is the sum on all non-adopters nodes of a CW-type loss ~\cite{carlini2017towards} based on the logit margin, and compute gradient scores $\hat{P}_X$:

+Thereafter, we update the features $x_v$ using Meta Attribute Flips, which are the top-k ranked perturbations in $P^{t'}_X$, for the purposes of computing Meta Influence:

+where $k$ is a hyper-parameter controlling the number of Meta Attribute Flips.
+From Thm.~\ref{thm:1}, Meta Attribute Flips find feature changes that align with the GNN's classifier weights and increase the dynamic outgoing edge influence to other nodes in Eq.~\ref{eq:inf weights}.
+Further, they also help to increase the margin from the GNN decision boundary and thus increase the node's potency.

+For finding the Meta Influence, we restrict the outgoing edge perturbations $P_A$ from node $v$ to the non-adopters $D$, and define corresponding edge perturbation weights $P_A$:

+where $t''$ indicates another auxilliary time step after $t'$ and $P^{t''}_A = \mathbf{0}$.
+Now consider the same influence loss in Eq.~\ref{eq:infl loss} on all non-adopters \textit{at time $t''$}, and compute non-negative gradient scores $\hat{P}^{t''}_{A}$:

-We note that herein the influence loss uses the perturbed feature $X'$, therefore the look-ahead influence takes into account second order gradient effects.
-However, the gradients $\hat{P}_A$ themselves are not second-order since $X'$ itself doesn't contain any first-order gradients.
-Finally, we denote the look-ahead influence $I(v)$ of a node $v$ as the mean of all non-negative gradients in $\hat{P}_A$ averaged over the remaining targets,,
+Note that influence loss uses the discrete perturbed feature $x^{t'}_v$, which is computed using first order gradients, therefore Meta Influence can capture second order gradient effects.
+Finally, we denote the Meta Influence $I^t(v)$ of a node $v$ as the normalized gradient score in $\hat{P}^{t''}_A$ averaged over the number of non-adopters:

-Putting it all together, at each step, for each target, MAC first computes the minimum budget of perturbations required for conversion using single-step canvassing and bisection search.
-Then, the most vulnerable target is chosen using the look-ahead influence as the tie-breaker amongst all minimum budget targets.
-Thereafter, the network is perturbed to convert the most vulnerable target.
-If its look-ahead influence exceeds a threshold, $\alpha$, then the top-k influential perturbations are made to the converted target's features.